Human Services A.A.S.

 Human services degree jobs

-From case managers and program coordinators to policymakers and educators, UAA alumni have found impactful roles in urban and rural settings such as these:
+From case managers and program coordinators to policymakers and educators, UAA alumni have found impactful roles in urban and rural settings such as:

 - Group homes, halfway houses and other residential care facilities

-- Correctional and community mental health and development disability centers
+- Developmental disability, correctional and community mental health centers

 - Family, child and youth service agencies

-- Government and nonprofit programs for drug abuse, alcoholism, family violence and aging
+- Government and nonprofit programs for substance use disorders, alcoholism, domestic violence and aging

 By the numbers..